DongElkan/flavonoid/README.md

-Module "flavonoid" is used to identify the class of flavonoids according to the input molecular identifiers and facilitate the interpretation of mass spectra derived from the molecules, with the help of indigo toolkit.
+"flavonoid" is a pure Python module used to identify the class of flavonoids according to the input molecular identifiers and facilitate the interpretation of mass spectra derived from the molecules, with the help of indigo toolkit.

 #**Usage**